 Jeremiah 33: 25-26

-In other words, the Lord would sooner abolish the laws of nature than renege on his promises to Israel.
+In other words, the Lord would sooner abolish the laws of nature than renege on His promises to Israel.

 So let’s take a closer look at the remarkable rise of Israel in the modern psyche.
-As a nation state, Israel is tiny, with a land area of just 21,000 square kilometres, smaller than Wales and ranking about 150th out of the 200 or so nations on Earth.
+As a nation state, Israel is tiny, with a land area of just 21,000 square kilometres, smaller than Wales(or the US state of New Jersey) and ranking about 150th out of the 200 or so nations on Earth.
 It’s population is currently 9 million, of which 75 per cent identify as Jew.
-The Gross Domestic Product (GDP) of Israel reflects a different picture however; $360 billion, ranking it as the 54th richest nation in the world.
-Its per capita annual income is even more impressive though, at $42,000 per annum, making its citizens the 25th richest nation in the world; almost as rich as the average UK dweller.
+But with antisemitism on the rise worldwide it is estimated that as much as half the entire global population of Jews will be living in Israel by 2030.
+The Gross Domestic Product (GDP) of Israel is $410.5 billion, ranking it as the 31st richest nation in the world.
+Its per capita annual income is even more impressive though, at $42,000 per annum, making its citizens the 25th richest nation in the world; on par with the average UK dweller.
+Israel is also home to more millionaires per capita than any other country in the world, with over 7,200 millionaires with collective assets of approximately $45 billion.
+What is more, Israel’s economic wealth far exceeds that of all the surrounding (Muslim and non-democratic) nations.
 The life expectancy of the average Israeli is 82 years, where it poles as the 8th longest among the other nations of the world.
 Israel’s age demographic though is astonishing and contrary to every other developed nation currently in existence.
 25 per cent of the population are under the age of 14 and 40 per cent are aged 25 years and younger.
 Only 11 per cent of the Israeli population is aged 65 years and older!

 Because of more or less incessant terrorist threats from foreign regimes, Israel has one of the best trained professional armies in the world.
 The so-called Israeli Defence Forces (IDF) has about 150,000 full-time members and over 400,000 reserves.
-All Israeli citizens over the age of 18 are obliged to undergo two years and eight months of military service for men and two years for women, although many seek exemptions on religious, pyschological and physical grounds.
+All Israeli citizens over the age of 18 are obliged to undergo two years and eight months of military service for men and two years for women, although many seek exemptions on religious, psychological and physical grounds.
 This rise in military power also comports with the Biblical narrative, which describes the desolate land of Israel being revived from a “valley of dry bones”(see Ezekiel 37):